-Deeply attached to this little corner of paradise and its residents, and in light of massive tourism development on the island, the founders of the organization wished above all to offer the local population of Siargao a project that would be solely dedicated to them.
+Deeply attached to this small corner of paradise and its residents, the idea of the founders of the NGO was, above all, to propose to the local population of Siargao a project dedicated to them.

 Baybayin is the name of the alphabet used in the Philippines before the arrival of Europeans in the archipelago.
 It means “to spell” in Tagalog.
 Therefore, giving this name to the organization seemed like the obvious choice, embracing the founders’ will to celebrate the Filipino heritage.